Abortion debate creates ‘new era’ for state supreme court races in 2024, with big spending expected

 Groups on both sides also are expected to focus on Michigan, where Democrats hold a 4-3 majority on the state Supreme Court.
 Candidates run without political affiliations listed on the ballot, though they’re nominated by political parties.

 Two incumbents — one Democrat, one Republican — will be up for election in 2024.
 The court recently kept former President Donald Trump on the state’s ballot, denying a liberal group’s request to kick him off.
-It is currently weighing a high-profile case over a Republican legislative maneuver that gutted a minimum wage hike backed by voters.
+It is currently weighing a high-profile case over a Republican legislative maneuver that gutted a minimum wage hike backed by voters.2023 RACES A PREVIEW

 In Wisconsin, abortion played a dominant role in the 2023 court race, with Democrats flipping the court to a 4-3 majority in a campaign that shattered previous national records for spending in state supreme court elections.